icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 >SUMMARY
->An investigation of the heat transfer from an airfoil in clear air and in simulated icing conditions was conducted. in the NACA Lewis 6- by 9-foot icing-research tunnel in order to determine the validity of heat-transfer data as obtained in the tunnel.
+>An investigation of the heat transfer from an airfoil in clear air and in simulated icing conditions was conducted in the NACA Lewis 6- by 9-foot icing-research tunnel in order to determine the validity of heat-transfer data as obtained in the tunnel.
 This investigation was made on the same model NACA 65,2-016 airfoil section used in a